 Do not drink alcohol or drive if you are taking these pain medicines.
 These medicines may make you too sleepy to drive safely.

 Taking ibuprofen (Advil, Motrin) or other anti-inflammatory medicines with your prescription pain medicine may also help.
 Your doctor may also give you aspirin to prevent blood clots.
 Stop taking anti-inflammatory medicines if you take aspirin.
 Follow instructions exactly on how to take your medicines.

 Sutures (stitches) or staples will be removed about 1 to 2 weeks after surgery.

 Keep the dressing (bandage) over your wound clean and dry.
-You may change the dressing every day if you like.
-DO NOT:
+Change the dressing as instructed.

-- Shower until after your follow-up appointment with your doctor.
+- Do not shower until after your follow-up appointment with your doctor.
 Your doctor will tell you when you can begin taking showers.
 When you do, let the water run over the incision.
-DO NOT scrub.
+Do not scrub.

-- Soak your wound in the bath tub or a hot tub for at least the first 3 weeks.
+- Do not soak your wound in the bath tub or a hot tub for at least the first 3 weeks.

 When to Call the Doctor

 Contact the surgeon or health care provider if you have any of the following: